lucieshi03/DesignBook/exercises/e-chapter2.md

 Re-implement class `Card` as a single enumerated type.
 For the purpose of the Solitaire application, does this look like a superior or inferior solution to [this version](../chapter-code-2ndEdition/e2/chapter2/Card.java)?
 Why?
 Try writing down your answer in specific terms using terminology seen in Chapter 2.

+-> list of each name of the 52 cards.
+-> help avoid primitive obsession
+-> inferior: corner cases, null pointers
 ## Exercise 3

 Modify the [`Suit`](../chapter-code-2ndEdition/e2/chapter2/Suit.java) enumerated type to include a method `color()` that returns the color of the suit.
 The return type should be a new enumerated type `Color`.